DanielleQuinn/afs_schedule/README.md

 This code can be used to exatract the Detailed Schedule of the [AFS149 / TWS2019 conference](https://afstws2019.org/detailed-schedule/) and convert it to flat files so that you can easily see all of the talks that are happening at the same time, and plan your own conference schedule accordingly!
+At the moment it only contains talks listed under "Symposiums" and "Contributed Papers".

 The results of this little project can be found here as a series of flat files: https://docs.google.com/spreadsheets/d/1e6IrSt8uDWZSIk62Jm8FVDpLR2MVTxfiQAQ8f46HW7s/edit?usp=sharing